annareithmeir/annareithmeir.github.io/_pages/portfolio.md

 Teaching

+- Course topics include
+	- basic and advanced AI methodology
+	- AI applications in medicine
 - Design and teaching of different course formats
-	- topics including:
-		- basic and advanced AI methodology
-		- AI in medicine
 	- Master's seminars (at TU Munich)
 	- Girl's day and further high school workshops
 	  (with Munich Center for Machine Learning)